CNILearn/csharpoct2020/lab4.md

 * Install Ubuntu with WSL 2 (from the Microsoft Store)
 * Create a .NET application with Visual Studio and debug the application running in WSL 2 (what's needed?)

+## Microsoft Terminal

+* Install the new Microsoft Terminal